SumoLogic/sumologic-documentation/docs/dashboards-new/create_a_dashboard_new.md

 </TabItem>
 <TabItem value="metrics">

 Click the left-most dropdown option and select **Metrics**.
-You should be familiar with the basics of creating [metrics queries and alerts](../../Metrics/Metric-Queries-and-Alerts.md "Metric Queries and Alerts") to ensure successful results.
+You should be familiar with the basics of creating [metrics queries and alerts] (../../Metrics/Metric-Queries-and-Alerts.md "Metric Queries and Alerts") to ensure successful results.
 By default, the query builder is set to **Logs**.

 ![Metrics selection for query builder.png](/img/dashboards-new/create-dashboard-new/Metrics-selection-for-query-builder.png)

-To create a metrics query utilize the [Metrics Explorer](../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metric Query Builder").
+To create a metrics query utilize the [Metrics Explorer Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metric Query Builder").

 </TabItem>
 <TabItem value="multiple">